DoctorAmerica/wtdatascraper/README.md

 ### Building/Running

-Build with `dotnet build -c Release` and find the relevant executable and libraries under `wtdatascraper>bin>Release` or simply run with `dotnet run --project wtdatascraper` (though I recommend `dotnet build -c Release && dotnet run --project wtdatascraper` to do both at the same time).
+Build with `dotnet build -c Release` and find the relevant executable and libraries under `wtdatascraper>bin>Release` or simply run with `dotnet run --project wtdatascraper -c Release` (though I recommend `dotnet build -c Release && dotnet run --project wtdatascraper -c Release` to do both at the same time).
 It takes about half an hour to an hour to run, though this might be looked into in the future.